nfwGytautas/GLEngine-v2/README.md

 * Development started at: 2018-06-08
 * First usable release: 2018-07-17

+**TO LINK WITH THIS YOU WILL NEED GLM AND BOOST ASWELL AS AN WORKING MULTITHREADED ASSIMP DLL (temporary)**

 **ENGINE USES OR USED TO USE THESE LIBRARIES**:
 * Graphics Library Framework (glfw3) http://www.glfw.org/